redimp/hussarsolarisleague/README.md

 =====================

 The Hussar Solaris League (hsl) is a small tool, that provides an interface for a 1 vs 1 League in Mechwarrior online.
-It was hacked on a grey afternoon by mail@redimp.de.
+It was hacked on a gray afternoon by <mail@redimp.de>.
 Provided without warranty of any kind.

 Run in development mode